mkarpiarz/cloud-native-docs/gpu-operator/confidential-containers.rst

 You can set the default confidential computing mode of the NVIDIA GPUs by setting the ``ccManager.defaultMode=<on|off>`` option.
-You can set this option when you install NVIDIA GPU Operator or afterward by modifying the cluster policy.
+You can set this option when you install NVIDIA GPU Operator or afterward by modifying the ``cluster-policy`` instance of the ``ClusterPolicy`` object.

 When you change the mode, the manager performs the following actions: